3 Things Teachers Need to STOP Doing Immediately (If You Want Better Classroom Management & Less Burnout)

 Do this instead:

-• Start and end each day with clear rituals and routines.
+• Start and end each day with clear rituals.

-Get up at the same time each morning.
-Move your body — even a short walk or stretch counts.
-Have a special coffee or tea ritual.
+Wake up at the same time.
+Move your body.
+Have a coffee or tea ritual.
 Read a few pages.
-Practice a minute of mindfulness.
-These small anchors create calm and signal to your nervous system that the day has structure.
+Take one quiet minute.
+Small anchors create calm and signal to your nervous system that the day has structure.

-• Plan with intention so your lessons support you as much as your students.
+• Plan with intention so your lessons support you too.

-When your lessons are clear, purposeful, and aligned, your day runs more smoothly.
+When your lessons are clear, purposeful, and aligned, your day runs smoother.
 You’re not scrambling, over-talking, or putting out fires all day.
-And when your school day feels easier, your whole life feels easier too.

 • Prep the night before to reduce decision fatigue.